Table of contents

 2) Partners as Vendors

 Research the vendor partners of the security service you are considering.
-Make sure the security as a service supplier utilizes cutting-edge technology and customary cloud services.
+As a service provider supplier, ensure security by utilizing cutting-edge technology and customary cloud services.

 3) Service Level Agreement (SLA) and Response Time